ADA Compliant Front Desk Design

 This article is intended to give you the basics for designing a front desk that will meet most interpretations of the ADA standards.
-As addressed in our article on ADA Compliant restrooms, the ADA standards are the American Disabilities Act of 2010 which ensures your environment accommodates the needs of the disabled person by making sure they can comfortably use and maneuver through the space.
-This article should only be considered a guideline, as we have found local and state interpretations and independent codes will override these guidelines.
+As addressed in our article on ADA Compliant restrooms, the ADA standards are from the Americans with Disabilities Act Standards of 2010, which ensures your environment accommodates the needs of individuals with disabilities by making sure they can comfortably use and maneuver through the space.
+This article should only be considered a guideline, as we have found that local and state interpretations, along with independent codes, will often override these guidelines.

 ADA COMPLIANT SERVICE COUNTER

-For the ADA service counter requirements, you must provide a counter located adjacent to a clear floor space of at least 30 inches by 48 inches within the accessible route with additional clear floor space required for a wheelchair turn space.
-This counter is to be no lower than 28 inches and no more than 36 inches maximum above the floor.
-The non-ADA transaction counter that is used by the patient is typically 42 inches high, for reference.
-The ADA counter is to have a 36 inch minimum length for a parallel approach or a 30 inch minimum length for a forward approach.
-A forward approach needs to have 12 inches of knee space under the counter.
+For the ADA service counter requirements, you must provide a counter located adjacent to a clear floor space of at least 30 inches by 48 inches within the accessible route, with additional clear floor space required for a wheelchair turning radius.
+This counter must be no lower than 28 inches and no more than 36 inches above the floor.

 ADA COMPLIANT EMPLOYEE WORK SURFACE